iridia/IRImagery/README.md

 IRImagery holds a collection of helper classes and views that work with images, specifically `UIImage` objects.

+## Sample

+Look at the Sample App: iridia/IRImagery-Sample@master .

 ## Useful Classes and Methods

 ### `IRImageView`